We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Air purifiers and humidifiers are very different devices.
 An air purifier removes particles, gases, and other pollutants from indoor air, making the air cleaner to breathe.
 A humidifier adds moisture or humidity to the air without cleaning it.

-In most air purifiers, the filter does all the work, so if it’s not working at its usual capacity, the filter is probably to blame.
+In most air purifiers, the filter does all the work, so if it’s not working at its usual capacity or you notice and increase in allergy and asthma symptoms, the filter is probably to blame.
 However, if the mechanical hardware — like the fan, control panel, or air quality sensors — breaks down, you’ll want to get a new purifier.

 Using an air purifier can remove many allergic triggers.
 While there’s no official recommendation for the use of air purifiers for allergies, many medical experts and research studies point to their effectiveness.

 Mold can grow quickly in humid areas with a lot of moisture and limited airflow.
-If you’re worried about your purifier growing mold, try using it in a dry room, and avoid using it in rooms that tend to retain moisture, like the bathroom.
+If you’re worried about your purifier growing mold avoid using it in rooms that tend to retain moisture, like the bathroom.

 Yes, air purifiers help the lungs by improving the air quality.
 The devices help reduce exposure to indoor particles, allergens, and pollutants, which may positively affect respiratory health.